dkhalanskyjb/journal/Datetime/FormattingWiki/design_meetings/01_general_api_shape.md

   even though `toLocalTime()` works the same on them, and people don't typically need to check the value of `second` manually.
 Actual equality behaves differently from the *practically observable* equality.
+  * We can just provide a reliable `toString`, which can be used for comparison as well.
+The use case of comparing two `ValueBag` instances doesn't seem all that useful.

+> **Resolution**: having a proper, centralized entry point for the tricky use
+> cases is valuable.
+This way, the normal use cases are separated from the
+> tricky ones and the tricky ones don't pollute the API surface that will be
+> accessed the majority of time.

 ### Option 2: Clojure's pride, the Map